Jose-Develaw/SmartEntrySample/README.md

 # SmartEntrySample.CompleteEntry

-(This is a work in progress)
+(This work is currently in development)

 ## What is SmartEntry.CompleteEntry?

-It is a custom entry that includes some properties for making your life easier when building forms whose fields need to be validated.
+It is a custom entry that includes some properties for making your life easier when building forms composed of fields that need to be validated.

 ## How it works?

 The magic property is called "<b>BehaveAs</b>".
-This property is in charge of managing the behaviors attached to the entry so it can validate its content by itself.
+This property is in charge of managing the behaviors attached to each entry so it can automatically validate its content.

 Smart, isn't it?

 ## Other nice stuff

-There are other properties that will help you increasing your forms building speed:
+There are other properties that will help you increase your form building speed:

 Property | Type | Explanation | Default |
 -------- | ---- | ----------- | --------|